Why invent the wheel if someone has already taken care of it?

-- Configure the settings as displayed below and click Next button.
+- Configure the settings as displayed below and click the Next button.

 Entering translations just by mouse clicks

-- Double-click on other form(s) in TsiLang Expert to provide translations for controls placed on these form(s).
+- Double-click on other form(s) in the TsiLang Expert to provide translations for the controls placed on these form(s).

-Original values of strings will be placed into “Strings” property of TsiLang.
-You can translate them by double-click on this property in Object Inspector.
+Original values of strings will be placed into “Strings” property of the TsiLang.
+You can translate them by double-clicking on this property in the Object Inspector.

 - Step 6.
 To add language switching code follow the following steps:

-- Add new menu item named “Language” to top-level of main menu.
+- Add new menu item named “Language” to the top-level of the main menu.

-- Add “English” and “German” sub-menu items to “Language” menu.
+- Add “English” and “German” sub-menu items to the “Language” menu.

-- Set Tag property to 1 for English item and to 2 for German item.
+- Set Tag property to 1 for the English item and to 2 for the German item.